nasa/Common-Metadata-Repository/bootstrap-app/README.md

 ### Finalize a Rebalancing Collection

 Finalizes a rebalancing collection.
-Removes the collection from the list of rebalancing collections in the index set and deletes all granules from the small collections index for the specified collection.
+Removes the collection from the list of rebalancing collections in the index set.
+If the target was a separate index this call deletes all granules from the small collections index for the specified collection.
+If the target was small collections the collection specific index will be removed from the index-set, but the index will not be deleted since this could cause errors until search caches have all been refreshed.
+The caller is expected to manually delete the index after a period of time.

 ```
 curl -i -XPOST  http://localhost:3006/rebalancing_collections/C5-PROV1/finalize